taahaagul/taahaagul/README.md

 💻 I am currently working as a java backend developer in a software company.

-⚙️ the technologies I use are: java springboot, restful api's, security, sql, nosql, microservices, oop, git
+⚙️ the technologies I use are: java springboot, restful api's, security, sql, nosql, microservices, oop, git, design pattern

 💬 ask me about anything, i am happy to help;